 Trust Fund Statements

 Trust Fund statements are prepared and issued by the Finance Division on a quarterly basis.
 Trust Fund statements are issued primarily to the authorised signatories listed in the ‘Register of Authorised Signatories’ form.
 As the statements contain confidential information, any requests to add, remove or amend contact details must come from a member of the board of management or authorised signatory.
-For details of the process please refer to the Trusts Administration website (www.admin.ox.ac.uk/councilsec/trusts/finance) or contact trusts.finance@admin.ox.ac.uk.
+For details of the process please refer to the Trusts Administration website (https://governance.admin.ox.ac.uk/financial-management-of-trust-funds) or contact trusts@admin.ox.ac.uk.

 Who to contact if you have a query